NSphere-SIDM/NSphere-SIDM/README.md

    All subsequent commands should be run from within this `NSphere` directory.

 **2. Install System Dependencies:**
-   NSphere requires several system dependencies: core C libraries (GSL, FFTW3, OpenMP), Python 3 (with pip and venv), and standard build tools (Make, a C compiler like Clang or GCC).
+   NSphere requires several system dependencies: core C libraries (GSL, FFTW3, OpenMP), Python 3 (with pip and venv), and standard build tools (Make, our suggested C compiler Clang).
 An automated script is provided to attempt installation on common systems.
    *   **Run the install script (Linux, macOS, Windows/MSYS2):**
        Navigate to the cloned `NSphere` directory in your terminal and run:
        ```bash
        bash install_nsphere.sh
        ```
        This will attempt to use your system's package manager (`apt`, `dnf`, `pacman`, `brew`) to install the full set of required system dependencies (C libraries, Python tools, build tools).
 The script is optimized for each platform and installs platform-specific Python packages when appropriate and necessary.
        *   **Windows Users:** This script requires the [MSYS2](https://www.msys2.org/) environment.
 Run the script from the **MSYS2 CLANG64** shell.
+Note: Windows Subsystem for Linux (WSL2) users should follow the Linux instructions.
    *   **Manual Installation (If script fails or for other systems):**
        See the detailed manual installation commands for specific platforms below.